SidharthArya/SidharthArya/AWESOME-STARS.md

 ## TypeScript

+- [pavlobu/deskreen](https://github.com/pavlobu/deskreen) - Deskreen turns any device with a web browser into a secondary screen for your computer
+- [Tonejs/Tone.js](https://github.com/Tonejs/Tone.js) - A Web Audio framework for making interactive music in the browser.
+- [webdriverio/webdriverio](https://github.com/webdriverio/webdriverio) - Next-gen browser and mobile automation test framework for Node.js
 - [clauderic/react-tiny-virtual-list](https://github.com/clauderic/react-tiny-virtual-list) - A tiny but mighty 3kb list virtualization library, with zero dependencies 💪 Supports variable heights/widths, sticky items, scrolling to index, and more!
 - [microsoft/TypeScript](https://github.com/microsoft/TypeScript) - TypeScript is a superset of JavaScript that compiles to clean JavaScript output.
 - [alan2207/bulletproof-react](https://github.com/alan2207/bulletproof-react) - 🛡️ ⚛️ A simple, scalable, and powerful architecture for building production ready React applications.